analysissales/agile_training/README.md

 Step-2:
 open terminal(On windows git bash is preferable).
-You can also use VScode terminal.
+You can also use VScode terminal.DO NOT USE POWERSHELL IN WINDOWS.

 Step-3:
 Paste the command
 "git clone https://github.com/analysissales/agile_training.git"

 Step-4:
+cd agile_training
 pip install virtualenv

 Step-5: